raphigaziano/TIE/doc/source/tutorial.rst

 Regular expressions to the rescue !
 +++++++++++++++++++++++++++++++++++

-If you've never heard of regular expression, then things might start to get a bit hairy.
+If you've never heard of regular expressions, then things might start to get a bit hairy.
 I'll try to explain how the first few ones we'll use in this tutorial work, but you'll need to learn more about them to use TIE efficiently.
 I suggest reading this `howto <http://docs.python.org/2/howto/regex.html>`_ from the python's documentation to get started.
-Also, while you shouldn't need to use it directly, reading the standard library's :py:mod:`re` module's reference might help you as well.
+Also, while you shouldn't need to use it directly, reading the standard library's :mod:`re` module's reference might help you as well.

 .. note::

    It's possible to use the :mod:`re` module's flags in your tags' regexes.
-   To do so, you'll have to instanciate your Tag objects explicitely and pass them to the register function, instead of simply passing the regex string, like so:
+   To do so, you'll have to instanciate your Tag objects explicitely and pass them to the :func:`register <tie.tag.register>` function, instead of simply passing the regex string, like so:

    ::